GoogleChrome/developer.chrome.com/site/en/blog/progress-in-the-privacy-sandbox-2021-11/index.md

 {% endAside %}

 ### IP blindness

-IP addresses by their nature provide a unique identifier for a client enabling the necessary communication between browser and server.
+IP addresses by their nature often provide a unique identifier for a client enabling the necessary communication between browser and server.
 However, this also means that a stable IP address over time passively provides a significant amount of information that can be used for cross-site tracking.

-The **[IP blindness proposal](https://github.com/bslassey/ip-blindness)** (also known as Global Network Address Translation Combined with Audited and Trusted CDN or HTTP-Proxy Eliminating Reidentification or **Gnatcatcher**) details two methods addressing this issue.
+The **[IP blindness proposal](https://github.com/bslassey/ip-blindness)** (also known as Global Network Address Translation Combined with Audited and Trusted CDN or HTTP-Proxy Eliminating Reidentification or **Gnatcatcher**) details a two pronged approach to addressing this issue.
 The first is [Near-Path NAT](https://github.com/bslassey/ip-blindness/blob/master/near_path_nat.md) which effectively forwards the browser's connection through an IP privatizing service which hides the browser's IP address from the site being visited.
 The